-- Carrying value of intangible assets (Company and Group); - Carrying value of investments and investment in subsidiaries (Company); and - Going concern (Company and Group).
+- Carrying value of intangible assets (Company and Group); - Carrying value of other investments, other investments in associates, and investment in subsidiaries (Company and Group); and - Going concern (Company and Group).

-Key Audit Matters How our scope addressed this matter Carrying value of intangible assets (Company and Group) In order to satisfy ourselves that the carrying values of the intangible assets were appropriate: The intangible assets in the Consolidated Statement of Financial Position represent intellectual property being the rights to the M2G product acquired from the inventors and licences.
-The continued pre taxation losses (2023: £0.73m, 2022: £0.74m) and lack of certainty over the timing of future sales indicate that there is a potential impairment of the carrying value of the intangible assets.
+Key Audit Matters How our scope addressed this matter Carrying value of intangible assets (Company and Group) In order to satisfy ourselves that the carrying value of the intangible assets was appropriate: The intangible assets in the Consolidated Statement of Financial Position represent intellectual property being the rights to the M2G product acquired from the inventors and licences.
+The continued pre taxation losses are a potential indicator of an impairment of the carrying value of the intangible assets.
 We critically assessed the assumptions underpinning the Directors' impairment test of the intellectual property to ensure it was in accordance with the requirements of IAS 36.
 We critically assessed the Directors' assertion that no impairment was required by reference to trading performance and forecasts.
 We performed sensitivity analysis of the Directors' IAS 36 valuation.
-We considered the appropriateness of the amortisation policy for intellectual property. • We considered the appropriateness of the disclosures in respect of the significant judgements detailed in notes 5(viii).
+We considered the appropriateness of the amortisation policy for intellectual property.
 Key observations Based on our audit work, we concluded that intangible assets are not materially misstated at the reporting date and that management's assessment that no impairment was required was appropriate.
-We consider the disclosures in the consolidated financial statements to be adequate.